Manfred von Richthofen: Piloting career

 Manfred von Richthofen had a chance meeting with German ace fighter pilot Oswald Boelcke which led him to enter training as a pilot in October 1915.
-In February 1916, Manfred "rescued" his brother Lothar from the boredom of training new troops in Luben and encouraged him to transfer to the Fliegertruppe.
-The next month, Manfred joined Kampfgeschwader 2 ("No. 2 Bomber Squadron") flying a two-seater Albatros C.III.
+In February 1916, Manfred "rescued" his brother Lothar from the boredom of training new troops in Lüben and encouraged him to transfer to the Fliegertruppe.
+The next month, Manfred joined Kampfgeschwader 2 ("No. 2 Fighter Squadron") flying a two-seater Albatros C.III.
 Initially, he appeared to be a below-average pilot.
 He struggled to control his aircraft, and he crashed during his first flight at the controls.
 Despite this poor start, he rapidly became attuned to his aircraft.
 He was over Verdun on 26 April 1916 and fired on a French Nieuport, shooting it down over Fort Douaumont—although he received no official credit.
 A week later, he decided to ignore more experienced pilots' advice against flying through a thunderstorm.
 He later noted that he had been "lucky to get through the weather" and vowed never again to fly in such conditions unless ordered to do so.

 Richthofen met Oswald Boelcke again in August 1916, after another spell flying two-seaters on the Eastern Front.
 Boelcke was visiting the east in search of candidates for his newly formed Jasta 2, and he selected Richthofen to join this unit, one of the first German fighter squadrons.
 Boelcke was killed during a midair collision with a friendly aircraft on 28 October 1916, and Richthofen witnessed the event.

 Richthofen scored his first confirmed victory when he engaged Second Lieutenant Lionel Morris and his observer Tom Rees in the skies over Cambrai, France, on 17 September 1916.
-His autobiography states, "I honoured the fallen enemy by placing a stone on his beautiful grave."
-He contacted a jeweller in Berlin and ordered a silver cup engraved with the date and the type of enemy aircraft.
+His autobiography states, "I honoured the fallen enemy by placing a stone on his beautiful grave."Von Richthofen He contacted a jeweller in Berlin and ordered a silver cup engraved with the date and the type of enemy aircraft.
 He continued to celebrate each of his victories in the same manner until he had 60 cups, by which time the dwindling supply of silver in blockaded Germany meant that silver cups could no longer be supplied.
 Richthofen discontinued his orders at this stage, rather than accept cups made from base metal.

-His brother Lothar (40 victories) used risky, aggressive tactics, but Manfred observed a set of maxims known as the "Dicta Boelcke" to assure success for both the squadron and its pilots.
-He was not a spectacular or aerobatic pilot like his brother or Werner Voss; however, he was a noted tactician and squadron leader and a fine marksman.
+His brother Lothar (40 victories) used risky, aggressive tactics but Manfred observed maxims known as the "Dicta Boelcke" to assure success for both the squadron and its pilots.
+He was not a spectacular or aerobatic pilot like his brother or Werner Voss, he was a noted tactician and squadron leader and a fine marksman.
 Typically, he would dive from above to attack with the advantage of the sun behind him, with other pilots of his squadron covering his rear and flanks.